Powered By:

 Saalim Chowdhury: They're really clever.
 They're changing things.
 They're having a go at doing things that other people just think is nuts.
 Like who wants pet food delivered to their door.
 Really?
 That could be a business.
 And they talked all about these amazing people from this company called McKinsey who were helping them through.

-Amardeep Parmar: And somehow that vision right from the start?
+Amardeep Parmar: that vision right from the start?

 Saalim Chowdhury: And you know, it all was okay.
 It all kind of, I got some version of it, [00:04:00] right?